Aggregation Editor

 Add Stage 1: Match criteria with MongoDB $match

-operator takes the input set of documents and outputs only those that match the given criteria.
+The $match operator takes the input set of documents and outputs only those that match the given criteria.
 It is essentially a filter.

 We want to filter out all senior housing units, so we’ve typed the query:

-{ "Property Type": "Senior" }
+"Property Type": "Senior"

 Check stage inputs

-By clicking on Count Documents, we can see that there were 389 input documents, which is exactly how many documents there are in the housing
+By clicking on Count Documents, we can see that there were 389 input documents, which is exactly how many documents there are in the housing collection.

 Check stage outputs

-We know that 389 documents went into the stage, but how many documents matched our specification, "Property Type": "Senior"
+We know that 389 documents went into the stage, but how many documents matched our specification, "Property Type": "Senior"?

-By clicking on Execute under Stage Output and clicking on Count Documents, we can see that 89 documents have a value of Senior
+By clicking on Run under Stage 1: Output and clicking on Count Documents, we can see that 89 documents have a value of Senior for the field Property Type.

 The stage input and output checks are convenient features for keeping track of your data at each stage in the aggregation pipeline.

-Now that we have the results we need from Stage 1 – a quick visual check of the column Property Type
+Now that we have the results we need from Stage 1 – a quick visual check of the column Property Type should do – we’re ready to pass them on to next stage of our aggregation pipeline, the $group stage.

 Add Stage 2: Group results with MongoDB $group

 We now need a way to group the senior housing units from Stage 1 by zip code, and then calculate the sum of housing units for each zip code.
-The $group
+The $group operator is exactly what we need for this.

 To add a new stage:

-- Shortcut – Press Shift + Ctrl + N (Shift + ⌘+ N)
+• Shortcut – Press Shift + Ctrl + N (Shift + ⌘+ N)

-{ _id: "$Zip Code", total: { $sum: "$Units" } }
+total: { $sum: "$Units" }

 This specification states that the output documents of this stage will contain:

-field values from each of the documents in the group
+• a total field whose value is the sum of all the Units field values from each of the documents in the group

-The stage output returns 39 documents – meaning there were 39 unique zip codes – and only the fields we need, _id
+The stage output returns 39 documents – meaning there were 39 unique zip codes – and only the fields we need, _id and total.

 Add Stage 3: Sort results with MongoDB $sort